Remote Court Hearings – part 2-what should I do?

 2.1.
 Maintain confidentiality.

 Remote family and court of protection cases are to remain confidential.
-So when involved in a remote hearing ensure you are able to attend the hearing by telephone or video in a private place, where you will not be overheard by others.
+So when involved in a remote hearing, ensure you are able to attend the hearing by telephone or video in a private place, where you will not be overheard by others.

-The risk that parents or family members may make a recording of the hearing is recognised byS.55 and schedule 25 of the Coronavirus Act 2020 and makes it an offence to:
+The risk that parents or family members may make a recording of the hearing during the pandemic was recognised by s.55 and schedule 25 of the Coronavirus Act 2020 and makes it an offence to:

 a) to record a live link or make an image or a sound taken from a live link or transmit material gained through participation in a live link